Gaussianization and eigenvalue statistics for random quantum channels (III): Tensor products of quantum channels

-\begin{remark} If $d=d(n)$ is a function of $n$ such that $\lim_{n \to \iy} d(n) = \iy$, then the considerations in Theorem \ref{thm:asympt-UV} carry out to this case and we obtain the exact same limit, a free Poisson distribution of parameter $c^2$.
+\begin{remark} If $d=d(n)$ is a function of $n$ such that $\lim_{n \to\iy} d(n) = \iy$, then the considerations in Theorem~\ref{thm:asympt-UV} carry over to this case and we obtain exactly the same limit, a~free Poisson distribution with parameter $c^2$.
 The function $d=d(n)$ does not play any role in this situation. \end{remark}

 On the other hand, if the parameter $d$ is constant (inputs of fixed dimension), then the limiting behavior changes.
-Indeed, the minimizing constraint $|\beta_U^{-1}\beta_V| = 0$ disappears, and the contributing quadruples of permutations become uncoupled: $\id \to \alpha_U=\beta_U \to \gamma$ and $\id \to \alpha_V=\beta_V \to \gamma$.
-In conclusion, the asymptotic moments in this case are given by the formula, which we summarize in the following proposition \begin{proposition} If $d$ is constant, the limiting distribution of $c^2n^2Z$ also exists and its limit moments are given by:
+Indeed, the minimizing constraint $|\beta_U^{-1}\beta_V| = 0$ disappears, and the contributing quadruples of permutations become uncoupled: $\id\to \alpha_U=\beta_U \to\gamma$ and $\id\to\alpha_V=\beta_V \to \gamma$.
+In conclusion, the asymptotic moments in this case are given by the formula, which we summarize in the following proposition. \begin{proposition} If $d$ is constant, the limiting distribution of $c^2n^2Z$ also exists and its limit moments are given by

 \end{proposition}